 Cut-priced drink and alcohol advertising are are a growing problem that can cause long-term harm to childen.
 Our clients at Drink Wise brought us a tricky brief: To challenge social norms about something that has become, well, normal.
 Here’s what we did…

-Plan UK began campaigning on girls’ rights back in 2010 and helped establish the UN’s International Day of the Girl.
-We helped develop the strategy for the next period, ultimately resulting in a major policy breakthrough for girls around the world.
+Plan’s early campaigning on girls’ rights helped establish the UN’s International Day of the Girl.
+We helped dramatically scale up their campaign with a bigger agenda, ultimately resulting in a major policy breakthrough for girls around the world.

 Crisis wanted to raise £1 million through community fundraising in the next five years and tell a bigger story about the work they do.
 We asked supporters to dedicate their Christmas parties to them, and turn party season into a series of mini-fundraisers.